Keyboard shortcuts

 This is a blunt instrument.
 It works for a demo.
 In production, you’d summarize instead: call the model again on just the observation, get a condensed version, push that.
 Tools like RTK solve this at the CLI layer, compressing the tool call result before it ever reaches the model.

-A side node, the screenshot below is my RTK session summary for ~2 week usage.
+A side note, the screenshot below is my RTK session summary for ~2 week usage.
 589 commands run, 392K tokens saved.
 That’s 46.8% of input tokens eliminated before the model ever saw them.

 One broader observation worth making here: CLI tools are starting to evolve toward output that code agents can read efficiently. ls returning 200 lines of noise made sense when a human was reading it.
 When a code agent reads it, that’s wasted tokens.
 RTK is a shim for the transition period.
 Long-term, tools will output compact, structured data natively.
 The same shift happened to APIs when mobile came along.